tubaterry/markdown-temp/devnotes.md

 ### the uhhh architecture? design? format? framework? (idk i'm not a developer)
 Original was inconsistently working -
-- atom-local variables instead of editor-local meant reparsing every time.
+- atom-scoped variables instead of editor-local meant reparsing every time.
 - closing the editor/file and reopening meant having to delete the TOC tag & reactivate.
 - could only be 'active' on one markdown file at a time i think